Pennsylvanians scurry to fix mail-in ballots after ruling

 In Wisconsin, the Republican chair of the state Assembly’s elections committee, along with a veterans group and other voters, filed a lawsuit Friday seeking a court order requiring the sequestering of military absentee ballots in the battleground state.
 The lawsuit seeks a temporary injunction requiring elections officials in Wisconsin to set aside military ballots so their authenticity can be verified.
 The court had taken no action by Monday morning.

-Litigation is pending in Cochise County, Arizona, challenging a Republican effort to count all ballots by hand.
+Litigation is pending in the rural border community of Cochise County, Arizona, challenging a Republican effort to count all ballots by hand.
+The lawsuit aims to stop the county board of supervisors from expanding what is normally a small hand tally used to verify machines’ accuracy to include all early ballots and all Election Day ballots as well.

+A challenge against voting by absentee ballot in Detroit was thrown out Monday after a judge ruled that a Republican candidate for secretary of state “failed dramatically” to produce any evidence of violations in the majority-Black city.

 Pennsylvania’s acting secretary of state, Leigh Chapman, on Monday urged mail-in voters who think they may have made technical errors to contact their county elections offices.
 If the county won’t let them fix the problem, they should go to their local polling place on Tuesday and request a provisional ballot, she said.